Zxilly/go-size-analyzer/DEVELOPMENT.md

 ## TypeScript and React

 The project uses `TypeScript` and `React` to build the web interface.
-Most of the files are in the `ui` directory.
+Most of the files are located in the `ui` directory.

 ### Build